vyhuang/pico8_textbox/README.md

 ![font.png - the image file used to generate the font snippet](/resources/font.png)

 NOTE: The font deliberately uses uppercase letters for characters 0x41-0x5a, and lowercase letters for 0x61-0x7a.
 Essentially, the case will be reversed from that seen in the PICO-8 editor itself, but should match the case used when editing a file in an external editor.
-If you wish to swap the cases back around, then you can edit 'font.png' and then load the 'font_snippet' generator written by zep.
-Then replace the first line of printv.p8 with the new snippet.
-Make sure to keep the positions of the symbols the same.
-This will also involve changing some of the code in print_v, which isn't documented at the moment...
-I'll come up with something for that later.
+If you wish to swap the cases back around, then `printv_alt.p8` should be used instead of `printv.p8`

 The dimensions of the font are as follows: